cmwongmau-sys/COMP-2113-Project---Forest-Rogue/README.md

 ### 5. Random Encounter Types
 Each day in the forest brings a new challenge.
 The following events are randomly triggered, with probabilities varying by difficulty level:

+## 🎲 Random Event Mechanics

-- **Wild Animal Encounter (Fight or Flee)**
+- **Wild Animal (Fight/Flee)**
-  You may face a bear, wolf, or other predator.
-  - *Fight:* Risk losing health but gain food if victorious.
-  - *Flee:* Safer option, but failure to escape can still cost health.
-  This event tests your survival instincts and resource balance.
+  - 50% chance to win the fight.
+  - If you win: gain +2 to +4 Food, lose 0 to 2 Health.
+  - If you lose: lose 3 to 5 Health, no Food gained.
+  - If you flee: 70% chance to escape safely; otherwise lose 1 to 3 Health.

-- **Treasure Discovery (Items Gained)**
+- **Treasure (Items Gained)**
-  Hidden caches may contain food, water, or healing potions.
-  - Rewards are randomized, often 1–3 items.
-  - Potions can restore health up to the maximum cap.
-  Treasure events provide rare boosts, especially valuable in Hard mode.
+  - Always grants 1 to 3 random items.
+  - Possible items: +2 to +5 Food, +2 to +5 Water, +1 Health potion (restores 5 Health).
+  - Items are added directly to inventory.

-- **Trap Encounter (Lose Health or Resources)**
+- **Trap (Lose Health or Resources)**
-  Snare traps or pitfalls can ensnare you.
-  - *Escape:* Success means no penalty; failure costs health.
-  - *Cut Free:* Sacrifice food to escape.
-  - *Wait for Help:* Lose food and water but eventually escape.
-  Traps force tough choices between resources and health.
+  - 60% chance to lose 2 to 4 Health.
+  - 40% chance to lose 1 to 2 Food or Water.
+  - No rewards.

 - **Water Spring (Gain Water)**
-  A natural spring restores your water supply.
-  - Gain 1–3 units of water.
+  - Gain +2 to +4 Water units.
-  - Critical for survival during heat waves or dehydration risk.
-  Springs are lifesavers in long runs.
+  - No Health or Food changes.

 - **Berry Bush (Gain Food)**
-  Wild berries replenish food reserves.
-  - Gain 1–3 units of food.
+  - Gain +2 to +4 Food units.
-  - Essential for avoiding starvation penalties.
-  Bushes are common but not always enough in Hard mode.
+  - No Health or Water changes.

 - **Weather Event (Random Effect)**
-  The forest climate shifts unpredictably.
-  - *Rain:* Restores water.
-  - *Heat Wave:* Increases daily water consumption.
-  - *Cold Snap:* Increases daily food consumption.
-  Weather adds dynamic difficulty and forces adaptive strategy.
+  - Rain: +2 Water.
+  - Heat Wave: daily Water consumption increases by +1.
+  - Cold Snap: daily Food consumption increases by +1.
+  - Each effect has equal probability (1/3).

-- **Empty Event (Nothing Happens)**
+- **Empty (Nothing Happens)**
-  A peaceful day passes without incident.
-  - No resources gained or lost.
+  - No changes to Health, Food, or Water.
-  - Offers a breather between harsher encounters.
-  Empty days are rare but welcome reprieves.
+  - Simply proceed to next day.

 Probabilities vary by difficulty (Easy/Normal/Hard).